mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 The dungeon master will have a separate display to the players that will allow them to see additional information and control map visability.
 The additional information in the minimum viable product is monster stats for the generated monsters (hp,armor,etc).
 The players will be playing on a large display (projector or large TV) that allows them to move figurines around the dungeon.
 The level has optional line of sight and map hiding functions.
 Room sizes will be appropriate for the monsters in the rooms.

-The software solution will run locally and is not expected to run over the internet.
+The software solution will allow multiple games to run concurrently and for the games to be loaded and saved.

 ##### 1.3.2.2 Dungeon Generation Package